-Before following this guide, make sure you select the SPOT market at the top of the dashboard!
+Before following this guide, make sure you select the SPOT market!

 The trailing stop order is a bit more complicated to put in context.
-Here, we have already bought 1 BTC at $3,708.32 (see [Spot] How do I place a market order? article).
+Let's say we've bought 1 BTC at $5000.
 Now let's say we want to sell it back for profits.
-We can always set a limit price higher than $3,769.20 according to the screenshot above, for example $3,800.00, but what if price rises higher than that?
+We can always set a limit price higher than $5000, for example $5100, but what if price rises higher than that?
 A solution here is to set a limit that trails after market bid.
-If price rises to $4,000.00, your limit trails after it, and you don't miss out the profit.
+If price rises to $5200, your limit trails after it, and you don't miss out the profit.
 If price falls and hits the limit, order gets executed, and whatever profits you may have from the rise before is kept.